Industry Trends

 Social media platforms and a proliferation of self-serve video platforms mean that video marketing is more popular than ever for B2B brands.
 Nearly all marketers (96%) agree that videos have helped users understand their product or service better.
 That number means that just about every marketer working today is incorporating video into their marketing mix, whether it’s quick mobile videos or more professionally produced short films.
 The trend toward short, snappy video has also reached B2B marketing, where 30-second and 15-second videos are popular.

 For digital advertisers, engaging videos can help cut through creative fatigue on the right channels at the right time.
 LinkedIn, Facebook, and Instagram are all effective channels for B2B video, along with YouTube and TikTok as appropriate.
-Videos tailored to B2B audiences should show off a company’s expertise and explain or demonstrate their solutions and how they can help, educating as well as building trust and brand recognition or authority throughout the funnel, including thought leadership videos, product demos, customer quotes or testimonials, or the occasional fun video that pick up on B2B social media trends.
+Videos tailored to B2B audiences should show off a company’s expertise and explain or demonstrate their solutions and how they can help, educating as well as building trust and brand recognition or authority throughout the funnel, including thought leadership videos, product demos, customer quotes or testimonials, or the occasional fun video that picks up on social media trends.

 Here’s what else is rising to the surface when it comes to B2B video marketing:

-Consider these other numbers for using CRM, automation, and AI in 2025:
+Consider these other numbers for using CRM, automation, and AI in 2026:

 Key Takeaways